-Macron and Sisi: Geopolitical ambitions eclipse human rights abuses
+Macron and Sisi: How France's geopolitical ambitions eclipse human rights abuses

 However, not only did Macron refuse, he actively justified continued arms sales to Cairo amid the military regime's ongoing repression of civil society.

 Egyptian security forces have crushed renewed anti-government protests since September and Sisi has overseen Egypt's worst crackdown on human rights in decades, with thousands of his critics behind bars.
 "I don't take lessons in how to lead from any other leader, just as I don't give lessons myself," Macron said.

 Macron also guaranteed unconditional future French arms sales to Egypt despite the absence of any reforms on human rights, saying a removal of military support would weaken the Sisi regime's ability to fight "terrorism".